rob-myers/rob-myers.github.io/docs/plan.md

 - On pause/resume `Stage` we pause/resume all running processes
 - Auto pause on scroll out of view
 - Auto pause on start/resume another `Stage`
+- Can launch scripts e.g. UI pipeline(s)
+- A `Terminal` can auto launch scripts

 - Import a textured crate from blender
 - Can place crates